Back

 • May be required in extremely hot environments when the risk of heat stress is not adequately controlled by other methods

-• May be used in moderately hot environments to allow longer work periods between breaks
+• May be used in moderately hot environments to allow longer work periods between recovery periods

 • Should be worn only by properly trained workers following manufacturer's instructions